-Anchor stores at the Mall of the Emirates are Carrefour, Debenhams, Harvey Nichols, and Centrepoint.
+Anchor stores at the Mall of the Emirates are the Apple Store, Boutique 1, Carrefour, Centrepoint, Debenhams, Harvey Nichols, Home Centre, Jashanmal, and Marks & Spencer.

 Carrefour is a large hypermarket situated on the ground floor of the mall.
 As well as food and household products, it also sells clothes and shoes for adults and children, toys and games, garden equipment and furniture, tents and camping equipment, luggage, furniture, rugs and carpets, televisions, audio equipment, DVDs, cameras and video cameras, game consoles, and mobile telephones.

-The Fashion Dome extension opened in 2010 and houses around 40 luxury fashion retailers under a massive 38 metre high glass dome.
-Stores include Cartier, Giorgio Armani, Bottega Veneta, Balenciaga, Versace, Canali, D&G, Michael Kors, Paul Smith, Paul & Joe, Sephora, CH Carolina Herrera, and Galliano.
+The Fashion Dome houses luxury fashion retailers under a massive glass dome.
+Stores here include Cartier, Bottega Veneta, Dolce & Gabbana, Chanel, Canali, Michael Kors, Salvatore Ferragamo, and CH Carolina Herrera.

 The Mall of the Emirates also boasts a large children’s entertainment area.
-Magic Planet features various rides, video games, a bowling alley, pool tables, a children’s soft play area, and video games.
-One of the highlights is RoboCoaster, a two-person thrill ride on a giant robotic arm.
+Magic Planet features bumper cars, a trampoline park, video games, and a bowling alley.
+The TGI Fridays restaurant is also here.

-The Dubai Community Theatre and Arts Centre is a thriving, non-profit creative centre on the second floor.
+The Dubai Community Theatre and Arts Centre is a thriving, non-profit creative centre on Level 2.
 The Centrepoint Theatre can seat over 500 while the Kilachand Studio Theatre can accommodate 150.
 Together they offer plays, comedy shows, operas, classical music concerts, ballet, and films.
-The complex also includes dance studios, art classrooms, an art gallery, and restaurant.
-A comprehensive programme of courses and workshops is on offer.
-Classes available include creative writing, crafts, painting and drawing, pottery, sculpture, drama, acting, dance and ballet, music and singing, and fitness and self-defence.
+The complex also includes dance studios, art classrooms, and an art gallery.
+A comprehensive programme of courses and workshops is offered.
+Classes available include creative writing, crafts, painting and drawing, pottery, sculpture, drama, acting, dance and ballet, and music.

-There’s a great choice of restaurants and places to eat at the mall.
-There are two food courts, one on the ground floor at the eastern end of the mall and another on the first floor at the western end.
-Restaurants are also found on the ground floor of the Fashion Dome and on the first floor, next to VOX Cinemas.
+The mall offers a great choice of restaurants and places to eat and drink.
+There are two food courts.
+There’s one on the ground floor at the eastern end of the mall, and another on Level 1 on the western side (near Ski Dubai).

 The Mall of the Emirates is open 7 days a week.
-Opening times are Sunday to Wednesday 10 am to 10 pm, and Thursday to Saturday 10 am to midnight.
+Opening times for the stores are Sunday to Wednesday 10 am to 10 pm, and Thursday to Saturday 10 am to midnight.
 Opening hours for Carrefour are 9 am to midnight daily.

-Other facilities and services include toilets, baby changing areas, an Etisalat bill payment machine, baby stroller rentals, luggage storage, prayer rooms, Emirates Post mailboxes, car hire (Thrifty), and banks (Emirates NBD, Dubai Islamic Bank, HSBC, Noor Islamic Bank etc.).
+Other facilities and services include toilets, baby changing areas, an Etisalat bill payment machine, baby stroller rentals, luggage storage, prayer rooms, car hire (Thrifty), and banks.

 Getting to the Mall of the Emirates is easy.
 It’s situated in the Al Barsha area of the city, just off the Sheikh Zayed Road at Interchange 4.